Truth by Inference

 22 abstain from every form of evil.

 We are not to despised prophetic utterances but we should examine everything carefully and hold fast to that which is good.
 If some part of the prophecy is not good or was derived from human grudge then that part should be discarded.
 We must abstain from every form of evil because engaging in evil is what killed off the 37,000 Simeonites (not the negative prophecy of Jacob).
-If the negative prophecy of Jacob cursed Simeon then why did 22,000 survive?
+If the negative prophecy of Jacob cursed Simeon, then why did 22,000 survive?
 This is because there was 22,000 Simeonites who refrained from doing evil and so did not curse themselves.

 Never should we throw in the towel if someone utters some prophecy against us which was derived form their own human anger or grudge in the manner that Jacob cursed Simeon and Levi for spoiling his pagan assimilation and adaptation program.
 In reality Simeon and Levi saved the whole family clan of Jacob by working separation and causing them to leave that place.